 Fragrant & Flavorful Chai Pudding

 Regardless of the season, I think there is nothing more comforting than a good custard at the end of the meal.
 Depending on your mood, it can be spice-filled or mild and enriched with eggs or eggless.
-Garnish chai pudding with a dollop of whipped cream, nuts, or just plain, baked or held together with a little gelatin.
+Garnish chai pudding with a dollop of whipped cream, sweet and salty nuts, or just plain, baked or held together with a little gelatin.
 Whatever your choices, this dessert is cool and creamy.

-Here are a couple of options here for this dessert: a flavorful chai pudding, a cardamom and rose twist, and one of my favorite pairings, star anise, and grapefruit.
+Here are a couple of options for this dessert: a flavorful chai pudding, a cardamom and rose twist, and one of my favorite pairings, star anise, and grapefruit.
 I like to pull out my kitchen torch, sprinkle the puddings with a sweet dusting of sugar, and fire away.
 Feel free to vary the spicing and garnishes according to your mood, and the lucky people you are feeding.

 This dessert is a perfect ending for a meal when entertaining.
 Make it the day before.
 At serving time, all you need to do is pull the chai puddings out of the refrigerator.
 Garnish as your fancy dictates, and you are ready to serve.

 - 6 green cardamoms

 - 4 whole allspice berries

 - 1/2 cinnamon stick, lightly crushed

 - 1-inch fresh ginger ~ Or 1 1/2 teaspoons, coarsely chopped